Dimchikkk/velo/Readme.md

 - infinite canvas with zooming (right click to move camera, mouse wheel to zoom)
 - undo/redo for text editing [native target only 🖥️]
 - drawing mode (click on pencil icon to enable it)
+- draw line, arrow, rhombus or rectangle by choosing 2 points

 ## Installation